cl-unrc-lab/Tolerange/README.md

 1. Request a Gurobi license, they provide free academic licenses, the license is a file “gurobi.lic”
 2. Download from the Gurobi site the file “gurobi10.0.3_linux64.tar.gz” (you will find similar files for other operating systems), and unzip the file in your home  folder with “tar xzvf gurobi10.0.3_linux.tar.gz”, this will create a folder gurobi1003 in you home directory.
 3. Place the file “gurobi.lic” in your home folder.
-4. Set the environment variables GUROBI_HOME, PATH, and LD_LIBRARY_PATH, for instance, in Ubuntu you have to exacute ths following commands in a terminal:
+4. Set the environment variables GUROBI_HOME, PATH, and LD_LIBRARY_PATH, for instance, in Ubuntu you have to execute the following commands in a terminal:
 ```console
 $ export GUROBI_HOME="\<home-dir\>/gurobi1003/linux64"
 $ export PATH="${PATH}:${GUROBI_HOME}/bin"